bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s rephrase: inside a function we can access all of the variables declared in these functions outer scope.
+Let&apos;s rephrase: inside a function we can access all of the variables declared in these functions outer scope.

 We can both read and write such variables.